 - In this course, students will trace the history of the United States from the end of the Reconstruction Era to the contemporary era.
-Topics will include but are not limited to the rise of industrialization, the United States' emergence as an actor on the world stage, constitutional amendments and their impact, the Progressive Era, World War I, the Great Depression and New Deal, World War II, the Civil Rights Era, the Cold War, and the United States since 1989. - This course is primarily lecture and reading based, with opportunities for self-assessment quizzes embedded into each of the digital lectures. - The broad goals of the course include students learning and retaining a significant amount of historical information; developing critical thinking and deductive reasoning skills; and, improving communication skills.
+Topics will include but are not limited to the rise of industrialization, the United States' emergence as an actor on the world stage, constitutional amendments and their impact, the Progressive Era, World War I, the Great Depression and New Deal, World War II, issues of civil and minority rights, the Cold War, and the United States since 1989. - This course is primarily lecture and reading based. - The broad goals of the course include students learning and retaining a significant amount of historical information; developing critical thinking and deductive reasoning skills; and, improving communication skills.